 Shall I Undress?

-Speaking of birth and wrinkles, perhaps that's why newborns nearly always arrive 'on stage' wailing - maybe it's the shock of the nude; the stupefaction resulting from their comparatively cold and harshly lighted reality (not to mention getting pinched, prodded, and smacked).
+Speaking of birth and wrinkles, perhaps that's why newborns nearly always arrive 'on stage' wailing - maybe it's the shock of the nude; the stupefaction resulting from their comparatively cold and harshly lighted reality (not to mention getting pinched, prodded, and smacked - get used to it, baby!)
 Perhaps it's the realization that all the world's a stage, and they've been chosen for a life-long part similar to the one my wife played in her high school's production of Becket.

 Shall I undress, my lord? was nearly the entirety of the lines my wife-to-be spoke on stage.
 In front of her peers.
 Didn't require much memorization, but made up for it in courage.